db1996/nzb-flow/README.md

 If this is turned off, it will rename the task to "{name-of-post} - 1" etc until it finds a new name.
 This will also alter the name of the post of course

 ### Links

-[In the profile settings docs](docs/profiles.md) you can find detailed explanations of what every option affects.
-These are the settings that generate the info you see in the pop-up when you drop in files

 [Rar cli help](https://gist.github.com/YenForYang/5953ad8355cf32188aa75c0139cc9261)